swiftlang/swift-evolution/proposals/0000-mathable.md

 have opted to keep new operators out of this proposal, in the interests of focusing on the functions and their implementation hooks.
 I would consider such an operator to be an additive change to be considered in a separate proposal.

+7. Add the constants `pi` and `e` to `T.Math`.
+There's a bit of a question about how to handle these with hypothetical arbitrary-precision types, but that's not a great reason to keep them out for the concrete types we already have.
+Plus we already have `pi` on FloatingPoint, so someone implementing such a type already needs to make a decision about how to handle it.